The generalized uncertainty principle impact onto the black hole thermodynamic phase transition: Conclusion

-Quantum gravity corrections to thermodynamics of black hole alter the behaviors for both the evolution and the phase transition.
-We explore the effect of the generalized uncertainty principle to investigate the local thermodynamic quantities, thermal stability and phase transitions of SC black hole.
-First of all, based on the modified Hawking temperature that have been proposed by Ong, we derived the GUP corrected local temperature $T_{{\rm{local}}}^{{\rm{GUP}}}$, local energy $E_{{\rm{local}}}^{{\rm{GUP}}}$ and local specific heat $\mathcal{C}_{{\rm{local}}}^{{\rm{GUP}}}$.
-Those modifications show that the positive$/$negative GUP can stop the Hawking radiation and form two different kinds of remnant at the end of evaporation (see Fig.~\ref{fig1}).
-When $\beta_0>0$, the SC black hole leaves a thermodynamically inert remnant with a finite temperature and mass but zero local heat capacity, while the remnant becomes metastable and has a non-zero heat capacity and a finite temperature but zero rest mass for $\beta_0<0$.
-Then, according to those modified local thermodynamic quantities, we further calculate the GUP corrected free energy $F_{{\rm{on}}}^{{\rm{GUP}}}$.
-By analyzing the $F_{{\rm{on}}}-T_{{\rm{on}}}$ in Fig.~\ref{fig3}, the phase transition behaviors of SC black hole in the frame work of GUP are obtained: If $\beta_0>0$, the SC black hole exists two Hawking-Page-type phase transition and one second phase transition, whereas the original case only has one Hawking-Page phase transition and one second phase transition.
-As long as $T_c^{(1)} < T < T_c^{{\prime}\left( 2 \right)}$, the free energy obeys $F_{{\rm{on}}}^{{\rm{LBH}}} < F_{{\rm{on}}}^{{\rm{SBH}}} < F_{{\rm{on}}}^{{\rm{HFS}}}$, which leads to the GPY phase transition dose no only occurs for the LBH but also for the SBH.
-Meanwhile, the relation of free energies also shows that unstable SBH eventually collapses into the stable LBH or remnant.
-If $\beta_0<0$, it finds one Hawking-Page-type critical point and one second phase transition critical point when $T > {T_0^{{\prime}{\prime}}}$.
-However, for $T = {T_0^{{\prime}{\prime}}}$ , the $F_{{\rm{on}}}^{{\rm{SBH}}}$ is infinitely close to the horizontal line.
-Considering the black hole leaves a remnant with no rest mass at that temperature $T = {T_0^{{\prime}{\prime}}}$, it is deemed as metastable, and be ``frozen" in the Hawking-Page-type phase transition for a long time.
-Besides, on the basis of CG theory, the remnant can be also regarded as an additional TBH state of the system.
-Finally, we find the unstable SBH and and metastable eventually collapses into stable the LBH.
-This scenario is different from the original and positive correction cases.
+In this paper, we have explored how the GUP with positive/negative parameter affects the local thermodynamic quantities, thermal stability, and phase transitions of SC black hole in a cavity.
+Our results show that the positive/negative corrections have their own unique properties and are unambiguously distinguished from the original case.
+For $\beta_0>0$, the SC black hole leaves a thermodynamically inert remnant with a finite temperature, a finite mass, and a zero local heat capacity.
+By analyzing the $F_{{\rm{on}}}-T_{{\rm{local}}}$, it was found two Hawking-Page-type phase transitions and one second-order phase transition, whereas the original case only has one Hawking-Page phase transition.
+As long as $T_c^{(1)} < T < T_c^{{\prime}\left( 2 \right)}$, the free energy obeys $F_{{\rm{on}}}^{{\rm{LBH}}} < F_{{\rm{on}}}^{{\rm{SBH}}} < F_{{\rm{on}}}^{{\rm{HFS}}}$, which implies that the GPY phase transition does not only occur for the LBH but also for the SBH.
+Meanwhile, the relation of free energy also shows that unstable SBH collapses into the stable LBH or remnant eventually.
+However, for $\beta_0<0$, the remnant becomes metastable, which has a non-zero heat capacity and a finite temperature but a zero rest mass.
+Furthermore, this thermodynamic ensemble exists one Hawking-Page-type critical point and one second-order phase transition critical point in the range of $T > {T_0^{{\prime}{\prime}}}$ (see Fig.~\ref{5}.
+Due to the $F_{{\rm{on}}}^{{\rm{SBH}}}$ is infinitely close to the horizontal line at $T = {T_0^{{\prime}{\prime}}}$, we confirmed that the remnant is metastable and be trapped in the Hawking-Page-type phase transition for a long time.
+Interestingly, from the CG point of view, the remnant can be interpreted as an additional TBH configuration, which never appears in the original case and the positive correction case.
+Lastly, we found the unstable SBH and the metastable remnant eventually collapse into stable the LBH since the free energy of LBH is always higher than those of the SBH and the remnant, so that the GPY phase transition only occurs for LBH.